Near-Optimal and Explicit Bell Inequality Violations: Introduction

-Finally, while this paper focuses on the two-party setting, obtaining stronger Bell inequality violations for settings with three or more parties is also a worthy goal.
-P{\'e}rez-Garc{\'i}a et al.~\cite{PerezGarcia08} gave a randomized construction of a three-party \emph{XOR game} (in such a game each party outputs a bit, and winning or losing depends only on the XOR of those three bits) that gives a Bell inequality violation of roughly $\sqrt{d}$ using an entangled state in dimensions $d\times D\times D$ (with $D\gg d$). \footnote{They also showed that using GHZ states cannot give a superconstant Bell inequality violation for XOR games (see also~\cite{Briet2009blv}).} In contrast, it is a known consequence of Grothendieck's inequality that such non-constant separations do not exist for \emph{two}-party XOR games.
+Finally, while this paper focuses on the two-party setting, obtaining stronger Bell inequality violations for settings with three or more parties is also a worthwhile goal.
+P{\'e}rez-Garc{\'i}a et al.~\cite{PerezGarcia08} (see also~\cite{brietvidick11}) gave a randomized construction of a three-party \emph{XOR game} (in such a game each party outputs a bit, and winning or losing depends only on the XOR of those three bits) that gives a Bell inequality violation of $\Omega(\sqrt{d})$ using an entangled state in dimensions $d\times D\times D$ with $D\gg d$. \footnote{They also showed that using GHZ states, there is no superconstant Bell inequality violation for XOR games (see also~\cite{Briet2009blv}.)} In contrast, it is a known consequence of Grothendieck's inequality that such non-constant separations do not exist for \emph{two}-party XOR games.
 We do not know how large Bell inequality violations can be for arbitrary three-party games.

-Note that it is easy to make a three-party version of Hidden Matching: Alice gets input $x\in\01^n$, Bob gets input $y\in\01^n$, and Charlie gets a matching $M$ as input (all uniformly distributed).
-The goal is that Alice outputs $a\in\01^{\log n}$, Bob outputs $b\in\01^{\log n}$, Charlie outputs $d\in\01$ and $(i,j)\in M$, such that $((a\oplus b)\cdot (i\oplus j))\oplus d=x_i\oplus x_j\oplus y_i\oplus y_j$.
-By modifying the two-party proofs in this paper, it is not hard to show that the winning probability using an $n$-dimensional GHZ state is~1, while the best classical winning probability deviates from $1/2$ by at most $(\log n)^2/n$.
-So going from two to three parties roughly squares the Bell inequality violation for Hidden Matching.
+Note that it is easy to make a three-party version of the Hidden Matching game: Alice gets input $x\in\bits^n$, Bob gets input $y\in\bits^n$, and Charlie gets a matching $M$ as input, all uniformly distributed.
+The goal is that Alice outputs $a\in\bits^{\log n}$, Bob outputs $b\in\bits^{\log n}$, Charlie outputs $d\in\bits$ and $\{i,j\}\in M$, such that $((a\oplus b)\cdot (i\oplus j))\oplus d=x_i\oplus x_j\oplus y_i\oplus y_j$.
+By modifying the two-party proofs in this paper, it is not hard to show that the winning probability using an $n$-dimensional GHZ state is~1, while the best classical winning probability deviates from $1/2$ by at most $O((\log n)^2/n)$.
+So going from two to three parties squares the Bell inequality violation for Hidden Matching.
 This improvement unfortunately does not scale up with more than three parties, because one can show the classical winning probability is always at least $1/2+\Omega(1/n)$.